 Ngaa Puhi, Ngati Porou.
 Taaku ahi tuutata, taaku mata kikoha: taaku ahi mamao, taaku mata kiporo, tiheiwaa mauri ora.
 The White Ribbon for me is about unifying as a people to say ‘It’s OK to ask for or offer help’.
 It’s about standing up as men to be part of the solution, it’s about empowering others and it’s about tino rangatiratanga, my own and other peoples.

-RULESAnyone can join the Ride as long as they abide by the following rules: No alcohol or drugs No patches Must have motorcycle of 250cc or greater Must follow the instructions of the Patriots who are responsible for the safety of the ride Must agree to the pledge that ‘wearing a white ribbon is a personal pledge never to commit, condone or remain silent about violence towards women’. x
+RULESAnyone can join the Ride as long as they abide by the following rules: No alcohol or drugs No patches Must have motorcycle of 250cc or greater Must follow the instructions of the Patriots who are assisting with the safety of the ride in a volunteer capacity Must agree to the pledge that ‘wearing a white ribbon is a personal pledge never to commit, condone or remain silent about violence towards women’. x

 JOIN OUR MAILING LIST